CEGRcode/2024_Li_GRN_inference/SETIA/README.md

 - the sum of attractor distances across all evaluated profiles

 Interpretation:
 Lower attractor distances indicate better dynamical agreement between the inferred GRN and the target transcriptional profiles.
 A strong-performing GRN should drive perturbed initial states back toward the expected transcriptional stable states while maintaining point-attractor behavior for the evaluated profiles.
+The mean per-gene normalized L1 distances shown in Figures 3b and 6c of the paper are computed from these initial and final point-attractor profiles.

 ---